sonialoussaief/HumanDetection/Matlab/README.md

           'ShowWhichVideoResult'.
      *--- 'kalman.m': show the tracking result of any specific video, and the input video's path is set by the parameter 'TrackWhichVideo'

- 2) show/not show bounding box score is determined by the function 'bbApply.m' at line 300.
+ 2) show/not show bounding box score is determined by the function 'bbApply.m' in detector file at line 300.

  3) When calibrate the camera, just run the 'calibration.m' file and it will use the lastest 'cali.jpg' as input image.

+ 4) Previous tracking results are in the CSV folder

+ 5) Video results are in the VIDEO folder.